shenwanxiang/DrugItNet/README.md

 The second layer is convolution layer, but it is different from image processing in ResNet, the three channels are going to be done by reduce_max insteads of reduce_sum

-#### 2) FC layer is commit to learn the convolution matrix
+#### 2) Fully Connected layer is commit to learn the pre-convolution matrix

-Fully connected layer helps to recombine features(descriptors) of the same type.
+A Fully connected layer helps to recombine features(descriptors) of the same type.
 After that a CNN architecture can be conducted
 The three channels will be trained separately in the first few layers, after that it will be stacked, and a new convolution operation will be performed.
 Hopefully the fc layer can be trained to learn the features combination